numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

     return ((Ih - Il) / (Bh - Bl)) * (con - Bl) + Il
 ```

 We will use [np.vectorize](https://numpy.org/devdocs/reference/generated/numpy.vectorize.html) to utilize the concept of vectorization.
-This simply means we don't have loop over each element of the array ourselves.
+This simply means we don't have loop over each element of the pollutant array ourselves.
 [Vectorization](https://numpy.org/devdocs/user/whatisnumpy.html#why-is-numpy-fast) is one of the key advantages of NumPy.

 ```{code-cell} ipython3
 vcompute_indices = np.vectorize(compute_indices)